• Skip to primary navigation

 Extension activities

-Experiment to see which types of glue, blu-tack etc work the best for your decorations.
+Experiment to see which types of glue, blu-tack etc, work the best for your decorations.

-Experiment with different sizes of pop up parts.
+Experiment with different size pop-up parts.

-Great for Key stage 1 and Key Stage 2 Design and Technology
+Great for Key Stage 1 and Key Stage 2 Design and Technology

 Questions to ask